BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/affix/affixes.md

 Urh:

-Make sure that you are not holding your Avenging Wrath/Ashen Hallow for zero reason since killing this relic first, will provide you with 200% increased cooldown rate (30 seconds of your cooldowns) but also 10% health and mana every one second for ten seconds.
+Make sure that you are not holding your Avenging Wrath/Ashen Hallow for zero reason since killing this relic first, will provide you with 200% increased cooldown reduction (30 seconds of all your abilities) but also 10% health and mana every one second for ten seconds.
 This is the strongest buff out of them all for Holy Paladins.

 Vy: